ChuoiUhuhu0727/Directed-Reading/README.md

 # Directed-Reading
-Projects and notes from my Directed Reading program.
-Each chapter contains 5 mini-projects on AI/Data Science topics.
+Exercises and notes from the book "DataScience Handbook" by O'reilly